CS480UIC/dbs-healthcare_management_system/documentation/glossary.md

 Dependent Entities: patient,payment, doctor, patient_medical_history, medication

+Dependency relationship:

-Dependency relationship: 1)patient makes payment
+1)patient makes payment

 2)patient opts insurance

 3)patient contains patient_medical_history

+4)patient takes medication

+5)doctor recommends medication

 ### Document supertypes, subtypes, and partitions

-Supertype and subtype relationship patient is a supertype of patient_medical_history entity
+Supertype and subtype relationship

+patient is a supertype of patient_medical_history entity

+patient is a supertype of payment entity

+partitions: there are no partitions

 ### Specify cascade and restrict actions for dependency relationships

 patient on delete patient_medical_history cascade

+patient on delete payment cascade

 ### Specify cascade and restrict rules on foreign keys that implement dependency relationships